-If there is a tie, the tie-breaking shot must be completed before any comments are made about competitors' scores and rankings.
+THERE IS A TIE FOR Xth PLACEBETWEEN THE ATHLETES ONPOSITIONS X AND Y (identifyfiring points)THESE COMMANDS ARE FORPOSITIONS X AND Y ONLYFOR THE TIE-BREAKING SHOTLOAD(5pause)START If there is a tie, the tie-breaking shot must be completed before any comments are made about competitors' scores and rankings.
 Any finalists on the line who are not involved in the tie must stand by while the tie-breaking shot(s) is conducted.

-(The results of the tie-breaking shot are announced; this is followed by comments about competitors' scores and rankings)

-The final will resume immediately after the announcements.
+After 30 seconds: STOP (The results of the tie-breaking shot are announced; this is followed by comments about competitors' scores and rankings) The final will resume immediately after the announcements.